Columbia Athletic Clubs – Silver Lake

 Junior Members: Parents are responsible for their children’s behavior while in the facility and must assure that their behavior does not inter with the enjoyment of the Club facilities by all members.
 Any child under the age of 10 that is not checked-into the Kid’s Club, must be accompanied by an Adult over the age of 18.
 Members are responsible for any damage done by their children or guests.

 Telephones: Courtesy telephones are available to members at various locations around the Club.
 As a courtesy to others, please limit the duration of phone calls.
-Courtesy phones are not to be used for reserving court times with the front desk.
 For emergencies or questions you can reach the front desk by dialing “0”.
+Please silence your cell phones upon entering the courts.

 Club News: Members may access the Club’s website for the monthly newsletter, special events and schedules at www.columbiaathletic.com.
 Tennis members can join the Tennis Email Club by providing your email address to the Tennis Director, who will then keep you informed of upcoming tennis events at the Club.